TW: medical triggers/needles, time/memory loss, blood, PTSD dreams, referenced past child abuse/neglect

 “I wouldn’t touch that,” came a voice from the door.
 Isaiah crossed his arms, leaning his head on the doorjamb and giving me a soft smile.
 “Nice to see you awake.”

-“Before you appeared in my house?
+“Before you appeared in Chandra’s living room?
 Gurjas’s funeral.”
 Then he chuckled.
 “The shapeshifting is starting to get to you, I take it.”

 “She’s fucking stalking me,” I grumbled.
 Then I tried to rotate my arm.
 “IV?”

 “Just saline, no worries.”
 He came over to me, checking the bag that was hanging next to me.
 I probably should have been a little more worried about where he’d gotten all this equipment, but I was mostly glad he hadn’t taken me to a hospital.
 I would have freaked out a lot more.

 “Jamal Kaye,” Isaiah said with a stern face, “if you try to claim that you’re fine, I will ground you.”

 “You can’t do that!”
 The rest of what he’d said caught up.
 “Ch—Mrs. Chaudhury?”
 I clarified.